mpraski/clusters/README.md

 // Create a new KMeans++ estimator with 1000 iterations,
-// a maximum of 8 clusters and default (EuclideanDistance) distance measurement c, e := KMeansEstimator(1000, 8, EuclideanDistance) if e != nil {
+// a maximum of 8 clusters and default (EuclideanDistance) distance measurement c, e := clusters.KMeansEstimator(1000, 8, clusters.EuclideanDistance)
+if e != nil {
 	panic(e)
 }